 Giles Davies and Richard Erwin explain how to work in a mixed development environment, .NET and Java, by using TFS to manage the projects and using Visual Studio and Eclipse as IDEs.

-In the opening keynote at SpringOne Europe 2009, Rod Johnson wondered if Java innovation is going to be stifled by latest Oracle acquisition and expressed his belief that Java will continue to evolve outside of Sun as it has done for the last few years.
-As proof he mentioned: Grails, Roo, a tool for improved developer productivity, a free STS, tc Server and dm Server.
+Rod Johnson believes Java will continue to evolve outside of Sun as it has done lately.
+As proof he mentions SpringSource's latest contributions: Grails, Roo, free STS, tc Server and dm Server.

-In this presentation recorded at QCon SF 2008, Rod Johnson, the father of Spring, introduces the SpringSource dm Server by taking a high-level look at it, trying to clear up some misconceptions about what dm Server is, and showing how the configuration, logging and application installation work.
+Rod Johnson introduces the dm Server by taking a high-level look at it, trying to clear up some misconceptions about what dm Server is, and showing some of the internal workings of the server.

-Erich Gamma shares the lessons learnt being deeply involved in the development of the Eclipse platform over the years.
-From being a platform in closed development, Eclipse turned into an open source one supported by a large and growing community.
-Erich also talked about Jazz, IBM’s software development platform which incorporates the lessons learnt from Eclipse.
+Erich Gamma shares the lessons learnt from being deeply involved in the development of the Eclipse platform over the years and incorporated into Jazz, IBM’s software development platform.

-Scott Delap provides an overview of Swing and Eclipse RCP technologies in today's world of RIA applications, as well as advances in deployment techniques such as Java Web Start and Pack200 which assist in the centralized deployment of desktop apps.
-Scott also compares when to use Java vs. other technologies such as Ajax, Flex, and OpenLazslo.
+Scott Delap provides an overview of Swing and Eclipse RCP technologies in today's world of RIA & desktop applications including when to use Java for the client vs. Ajax, Flex, OpenLazslo.